richelbilderbeek/k3reviews/YaYaYippee.md

 this, the song has a melody I find enjoyable.
 Thanks to the strong onset of the song, I don't mind the rest of the song being just a normal party song.
-I don't like that school is mentioned as being nonsensical [1], or Kathleen stating that working is nothing for her [2] (I think this is not true, and I do think K3 should not sing about being lazy).
+I don't like that school is mentioned as being nonsensical [1], or stating that working is nothing for her [2] (I think this is not true, and I do think K3 should not sing about being lazy).
 The rhyme of [4] is, in my opinion, a bit cheap.
-I really like Karen singing my favorite sentence [4].
+I really like Karen singing my favorite sentence [4], where the newer formation does not have Karen's ripened voice yet.

 Note not to confuse this song with [Yippee Yippee](YippeeYippee.md).